ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 ### Transacting with an Ethereum contract {#transacting-with-contract}

-Invoking a method that changes contract state (i.e. transacting) is a bit more involved, as a live transaction needs to be authorized and broadcast into the network. **Go bindings require local signing of transactions and do not delegate this to a remote node.** This is to keep accounts private within dapps, and not shared (by default) between them.
+Invoking a method that changes contract state (i.e. transacting) is a bit more involved, as a live transaction needs to be authorized and broadcast into the network. **Go bindings require local signing of transactions, so do not delegate this to a remote node.** This is to keep accounts private within dapps, and not shared (by default) between them.

-Thus to allow transacting with a contract, your code needs to implement a method that given an input transaction, signs it and returns an authorized output transaction.
+Thus, to allow transacting with a contract, your code needs to implement a method that gives an input transaction, signs it and returns an authorized output transaction.
 Since most users have their keys in the [Web3 Secret Storage](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition) format, the `bind` package contains a small utility method (`bind.NewTransactor(keyjson, passphrase)`) that can create an authorized transactor from a key file and associated password, without the user needing to implement key signing themselves.

 Changing the previous code snippet to update the value stored in the contract: